-Section 190.2, subdivision (c) also provides for death or life without parole sentences for defendants who were not "the actual killer" but "who, with the intent to kill, aids, abets, counsels, commands, induces, solicits, requests or assists, any actor in the commission of" a first degree murder for which another subdivision (a) special circumstance (e.g., gang-related murder under subdivision (a)(22)) was found true.
-10 (§ 190.2, subd. (c).)
+The special circumstance also applies to defendants who were not "the actual killer" but "who, with the intent to kill, aids, abets, counsels, commands, induces, solicits, requests or assists, any actor in the commission of" a gang-related murder under subdivision (a)(22). (§ 190.2, subd. (c).)